ietf-scitt/draft-birkholz-scitt-software-supply-chain-use-cases/draft-birkholz-scitt-software-use-cases.md

 Some packages include the original statement of authenticity, and some do not.
 Over time, some providers no longer offer the exact same software component source but pre-compiled software component binaries.
 Some sources do not provide the exact same software component but include patches and fixes produced by third-parties, as these emerge faster than solutions from the original producer.
-In the end, there is vast number of forms the original software component source is distributed and promoted by.
+Due to complex distribution and promotion lifecycle scenarios, the original software component takes myriad forms.

 A consumer wants:

-* to understand, if a certain provider is actually the original provider or a promoter,
+* to understand if a particular provider is actually the original provider or a promoter,
 * to know, if and how the source (or resulting binary) of a promoted software component is different to the original software component,
 * to check the provenance and history of a software component's source back to its origin, and
 * to assess whether to trust a promoter of not.